 Accredited capacity means the deliverable or firm capacity value as determined and assigned to a resource by the appropriate regional transmission organization or independent system operator (RTO/ISO) for determining resource adequacy.

-Alternative resource plan means a schedule of a combination of supply-side, demand-side, and distribution and transmission resource additions and retirements developed and analyzed by an electric utility as part of its integrated resource plan to meet its load serving obligations.
+Alternative resource plan means a schedule of a combination of supply-side, demand-side, and distribution and transmission resource additions and retirements developed and analyzed by an electric utility as part of its integrated resource plan to meet its load serving obligations or, with respect to the commission's order to be issued in 20 CSR 420-21.020(2)(B)12, a set of conditions used to describe such a schedule (e.g., retirement of an existing resource by a certain date, inclusion or exclusions of certain supply-side, or demand-side resources).

 Annual energy usage means the total amount of energy used by an electric utility and its customers as metered by the appropriate RTO/ISO over a three hundred sixty-five (365)-day time period.